sensebox/openSenseMapX/README.md

 ## Packages used

+[Angular](https://angular.io/) Angular is used as the frontend Framework

 [Bulma](https://bulma.io/) Is used as the css framework for this application.

 [Akita](https://datorama.github.io/akita/) is used as the state management pattern.